solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The masses of pyroxene are often surrounded by a zone of banded limestone and serpentine ("Eozoon").
 It is significant that these lumps and layers of silicate, which may be compared with lumps and layers of flint, have been mistaken for fragments of igneous rock projected in from intrusive magmas.* Even in Cretaceous and Jurassic limestones silica becomes silicate when heated, as in the Monte Somma bombs.

 *) In this instance Daubenton's name is well bestowed: "Piroxène, c'est-à-dire, hôte ou étranger dans le domaine du feu."
-Haüy, 'Traité de Minéralogie' 3. p.
+Haüy, _Traité de Minéralogie_ 3. p.
 180.

 Igneous rocks are very ancient highly metamorphosed nummulitic limestones from which naturally all the original calcium carbonate has gone, although a good deal of calcium and even some imprisoned carbonic acid may remain.

 Iddings writes: "Calcium is one of the most abundant and wide-spread elements in igneous rocks, and enters into a great variety of compounds, the commonest of which are silicates."* The presence of calcalkalic felspars constitutes one of the chief characteristics of the great "Pacific petrographical province."*

-*) 'Igneous Rocks' 1. p.
+*) _Igneous Rocks_ 1. p.
 39. 1909.

-*) Iddings, 'The Origin of Igneous Rocks.'
+*) Iddings, _The Origin of Igneous Rocks_.
 Bull.
 Phil.
 Soc., Washington, p.
 183. 1895.

 3) _Chemical Considerations_